Lakeview Youth Clinic

-Area youth have a new resource to receive primary medical care – Lakeview Youth Clinic.
+Area youth have a resource to receive primary medical care – the Lakeview youth clinic.
 This clinic, operated by Spectrum Health United & Kelsey Hospitals, partners with Lakeview Community Schools to address the medical, social-emotional, developmental needs of adolescents ages 10-21.

 - Annual physicals

 - Illness and injury treatment

 - Life skills and goal setting

 - Patient advocacy with outside agencies

 - Referrals to specialized physicians, mental health professionals and dentists